 Home > Newsletters > Daily: Love or hate Earth Hour? > Daily Dose: This is why your vanilla or cinnamon flavoured e-cigarette is toxic > Health-in-Motion 07 June 2016 A glass of beer could reduce weight gain and lower cholesterol Drinking a glass of lager on a regular basis is bad for your waistline, right?
 It turns out that a chemical found in hops and beer might actually reduce weight gain and lower cholesterol.
 The magic ingredient, a flavonoid called xanthohumol, appears to improve metabolic syndrome in laboratory mice.
 Before you embark on a beer diet, however, it’s important to mention that you’d have to consume 3,500 pints a day to get the correct dose, so it’s probably best to wait for xanthohumol dietary supplements to become available instead.
-0 More: Daily Dose: This is why your vanilla or cinnamon flavoured e-cigarette is toxicHealth-in-Motion advertisement Other news Diet and nutrition The best way to lose weight when you have hypothyroidism Fitness 6 sports to take up in winter so you stay active, get fitter and build more muscle Lifestyle Why guys are spending thousands of rands a year to produce more semen Fitness ‘I finally learnt how to skip at the age of 36 – this is how you can do it too’ Lifestyle What exactly are ‘dense breasts’?
-Sex Can you masturbate too much?
-From our sponsors Win a R1 500 hamper with Alpecin Hypertension Consumer Fact Sheet Understanding diabetes self-management WIN a R2000 Skin Renewal voucher!
-Live healthier Mental health & your work » How open are you about mental illness in the workplace?
-Mental health in the workplace – what you can do to help If you know that one of your colleagues suffers from a mental illness, would you be able to help them at work?
-Maligay Govender offers some helpful mental health "first aid" tips.
-Sleep & You » Sleep vs. no sleep Diagnosis of insomnia 6 things that are sabotaging your sleep Kick these shut-eye killers to the kerb and make your whole life better – overnight.
+0 More: Daily Dose: This is why your vanilla or cinnamon flavoured e-cigarette is toxicHealth-in-Motion advertisement Other news Medical A staggering 30 million Americans now have diabetes Medical Could even high-fat dairy be good for you?
+Diet and nutrition Brain's 'self-control' centre may be key to weight-loss success Medical Going deaf – a story of gradual hearing loss Medical Should you be using feminine hygiene products?
+Medical 4 breast cancer myths which often affect prevention, treatment From our sponsors Dementia and Incontinence: what you need to know Tell-tale signs you need a mattress upgrade Keen to win a R2 000 voucher?
+Good health begins in your gastrointestinal tract Live healthier Healthy gut » IBS – 4 symptoms that extend beyond your stomach When you think of IBS, symptoms that come to mind include diarrhoea, constipation and gas.
+However, there are other symptoms that extend beyond your stomach.
+Sex health » Do you feel sad after sex?
+This is why and what you can do about it A new study published in the Journal of Sex & Marital Therapy has revealed that 41% of the men surveyed had felt sad after sex in the previous four weeks.